 The University of Arkansas at Little Rock made a commitment to utilize the institution’s resources to seek racial and ethnic justice through research and dialogue.
-The UALR Institute of Government has helped the university honor this pledge by conducting an annual survey of racial attitudes in Pulaski County for the last 10 years.
+The UA Little Rock School of Public Affairs Survey Research Center has helped the university honor this pledge by conducting an annual survey of racial attitudes in Pulaski County for the last 15 years.

 In addition to survey reports, all the data collected in the ten years of the survey is now available online.
 The results listed below include statistical data sets accompanied by codebooks, data tables, and summary reports for each year.